Court of Appeal of Tanzania

 Circumstantial evidence must exclude reasonable innocent explanations before sustaining a murder conviction.

-Criminal law – Murder – Circumstantial evidence – Requirement of a complete chain of evidence excluding every reasonable hypothesis of innocence – Appellate intervention where circumstantial proof is not watertight.
+• Criminal law — Murder — circumstantial evidence — Appellate intervention where circumstantial proof is not watertight

 3 December 1991